The Ebony Horse: Source

 According to researcher Ulrich Marzolph, the tale "The Ebony Horse" was part of the story repertoire of Hanna Diyab, a Christian Maronite who provided several tales to French writer Antoine Galland.
-As per Galland's diary, the tale was told on May 13th, 1709.
+As per Galland's diary, the tale was told on 13 May 1709.

 Summary

-A Bengali craftsman and inventor of magical devices arrives in the Persian city of Shiraz at the time of the New Year celebration, mounted upon a splendid artificial horse – surprisingly life-like, despite its mechanical nature.
+An Indian craftsman and inventor of magical devices arrives in the Persian city of Shiraz at the time of the New Year celebration, mounted upon a splendid artificial horse – surprisingly life-like, despite its mechanical nature.
 The king is so impressed with this automaton that he decides to present his son, the prince, with the marvellous steed.

 The young prince wastes no time in climbing into the saddle and the horse ascends swiftly into the sky.
 When prince decides that he has flown high enough he tries to make the horse land, but finds that he cannot.
 Far from landing, the horse instead flies off with the prince, spiriting him away to unknown lands.
 Later, he rides the flying mechanical horse to the kingdom of Bengal and meets a beautiful princess, who becomes enamoured of him.

-The young prince retells his adventures to the princess and they exchange first pleasantries and later sweet nothings as they fall ever more deeply in love.
+The young prince retells his adventures to the princess, and they exchange first pleasantries and later sweet nothings as they fall ever more deeply in love.
 Soon, the Persian youth convinces the Bengali princess to ride the mechanical marvel with him to his homeland of Persia.

 Meanwhile, the Indian artifex had been unjustly imprisoned due to the disastrous test flight of his creation.
 In his cell, he sees the prince arriving with his beloved maiden.
 Reunited with his beloved son, the King of Persia releases the craftsman, who seizes the opportunity for revenge, using the horse to abduct the princess and disappearing swiftly over the horizon with her.

-They soon arrive in the Kingdom of Cashmere.
-The king of that country rescues the princess from the Bengali and resolves to marry her.
+They soon arrive in the kingdom of Cashmere.
+The king of that country rescues the princess from the Indian and resolves to marry her, without her consent.
+As soon as the princess recovers from her shock, she pretends to have gone mad in order to forestall her forced marriage.

-Saddened by the loss of his beloved, the Persian prince wanders until he reaches Cashmere, where he learns his maiden is alive.
+Determined to recover his beloved, the Persian prince wanders in search of her until he reaches Cashmere, where he learns his maiden is alive.
 He then hatches a plan to escape with his beloved on the mechanical horse back to Persia.
+By pretending to be a doctor, he is able to approach the princess and reveal himself to her.
+By having her pretend to be partially cured, the prince succeeds in persuading the king of Cashmere to openly present the ebony horse to complete the princess' healing.
+In an unattended moment, he and the princess use the horse to fly back to Persia, where they are happily married.